 The Lifeskills room is designed as a time-out room.
 On certain occasions, students need a quiet place to reflect on their behavior and regroup themselves, or to complete unfinished class work.
 Teachers may send students to this supervised location for these reasons.
-Lifeskills Class is an extremely positive approach to discipline.
+Lifeskills is a positive approach to discipline.
 The student is provided with a quiet classroom environment to reflect, discuss, and come up with some positive strategies for making better choices.
 An instructional para-educator helps to brainstorm strategies, role model, and provide helpful tools for making better choices in future situations.
-The campus utilizes Second Steps curriculum.
-Self-esteem is top priority in the above procedures.